mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 Good luck with that, dude.
 I don't know what your, your company is though.
 What is your, can you tell us about your company really quick,

-**Michaela:** [00:50:42] but my company, yeah, I actually started it already. so I started, a year ago. so I left Microsoft in December, 2019 a little bit before the pandemic. and yeah, I'm, I'm giving quadruple workshops.
+**Michaela:** [00:50:42] about my company, yeah, I actually started it already. so I started, a year ago. so I left Microsoft in December, 2019 a little bit before the pandemic. and yeah, I'm, I'm giving code review workshops.
 And I'm consulting with, with organizations that want to improve their processes.
 And right now I'm actually writing a code reviewing tool.
 It's not for code reviews, but it's for code review analytics.
 Right?
 So when I was at